uio-bmi/StarSignDNA/README.rst

 -----------------------------------------------
 The refitting algorithm takes as input a mutational catalog and cosmic mutational signature file
 ::
-  cucumber refit --help
+  StarSign refit --help

-Running cucumber refit
+Running StarSign refit
 ::
-  cucumber refit example_data/skin20.txt example_data/sig_cosmic_v3_2019.txt --output-folder /test_result
+  StarSign refit example_data/skin20.txt example_data/sig_cosmic_v3_2019.txt --output-folder /test_result
-  cucumber refit example_data/tcga_coad_single.vcf example_data/sig_cosmic_v3_2019.txt --output-folder /test_result
+  StarSign refit example_data/tcga_coad_single.vcf example_data/sig_cosmic_v3_2019.txt --output-folder /test_result

 The test data is provided in example_data folder, to convert *.vcf to matrix, the user must provide the path to the reference genome using the option --ref-genome output files for a single sample (example of TCGA-BRCA)